HandleyLab/handleylab-dir-structure/README.md

 ## Naming Conventions

 - **Be consistent**: Use snake_case or kebab-case consistently.
-CamelCase should be avoided, but if used should be consistent
+CamelCase should be avoided
 - **Avoid spaces**: Replace spaces with underscores or hyphens
 - **Include dates**: Use ISO format (YYYY-MM-DD) when including dates
 - **Version numbers**: Include version numbers (v1, v2.3) when applicable